 They might be a bit ugly but they’re the cute kind of ugly, right?
 This week I’m releasing another in my Sally Skulls line on Ravelry so I’m kinda glad that the delays in getting the Sally Skulls Earring pattern out.
 I’m like that, I like to match and stuff. 🙂

 Anyway, I hope you enjoy this pattern and make some fun skull earrings for you or someone you love.
 I was also thinking that this pattern, worked up with worsted weight yarn and like a G or H hook would make a great garland to hang in a house.
 I may try that out and get back to you on it.

-You can purchase an ad-free downloadable pdf for this pattern in my Ravelry shop for $1.50.
+You can purchase an ad-free downloadable pdf for this pattern in my Ravelry shop.